Open submission · Closes 02 July 2026 · Aotearoa NZ

 The Bill imposes a single legal meaning of "woman" — an adult human biological female — and "man" — an adult human biological male — across every existing Act of Parliament in New Zealand.
 It was introduced as a measure of "biological reality".

-In practice it tears a hole through twenty years of legal recognition that trans, intersex and non-binary New Zealanders have relied on — without identifying a single concrete problem in current law that it claims to fix.
+In practice it tears a hole through twenty years of legal recognition that trans, intersex, takatāpui and non-binary New Zealanders have relied on — without identifying a single concrete problem in current law that it claims to fix.

 02 — What it actually means

-Six concrete harms.
+Seven concrete harms.

 None of this is hypothetical.
 Each follows directly from legally splitting a person's medical, administrative and lived reality from a category the state has now fixed by statute.

-1. Healthcare access
+2. Healthcare access

 Trans women on long-term oestrogen develop breast tissue and carry documented breast cancer risk; trans men retain cervical and ovarian cancer risk.
 Screening pathways are organised around legal categories.
 When law refuses to recognise a person as the gender their body requires care for, those pathways fail at exactly the point where lives are at stake.[1]

-2. Insurance & cover
+3. Insurance & cover

-3. Identity documents & travel safety
+4. Identity documents & travel safety

-4. Erosion of Human Rights Act protections
+5. Erosion of Human Rights Act protections

 Since 2006, the Crown Law Office has interpreted "sex" in section 21 of the Human Rights Act 1993 to include gender identity.
-That interpretation has protected trans, intersex and non-binary New Zealanders from discrimination for twenty years.
+That interpretation has protected trans, intersex, takatāpui and non-binary New Zealanders from discrimination for twenty years.
 This Bill directly undercuts that interpretation.
-The Law Commission's 2025 Ia Tangata report already recommended the better path — make the protection explicit.[3][4]
+The Law Commission's 2025 Ia Tangata report recommended the opposite direction — adding "gender identity" and "innate variations of sex characteristics" to the Human Rights Act as explicit, named grounds of protection.
+The Government shelved that recommendation in February 2026; this Bill goes the other way.[3][4]

-5. Dignity & mental health
+6. Dignity & mental health

-6. Workplaces, schools, families
+7. Workplaces, schools, families

 03 — It solves nothing